mbwatson/react-notifications/README.md

 </Notifications>
 ```

-use the `useNotifications` hook to interact with the current notifications in your own components.
+use the `useNotifications` hook to interact with the current notifications in your own components down your application tree.

 ```jsx